Importing Sketch Files

-If you are using the Figma Desktop app, you will already be able to access any local fonts by default.
-You can find these alongside the web fonts in the Font Picker.
+- If you are using the Figma Desktop app, you will be able to access any local fonts by default.
+You won't need to do anything further.

-If you're using Figma in the browser, you will need to download the Figma Font Helper.
-This allows you to access any Fonts already installed on your computer.
+- If you're using Figma in the browser, then you will need to download the Figma Font Helper to use any locally available fonts.

-Text objects using local fonts are still imported on Linux or ChromeOS.
-If you try to edit a text object that uses a local font, you will receive a "Missing Fonts" message in Figma.
-This will prompt you to update any affected Text objects to another Font.
+You will still be able to import Sketch files, but text objects may not be imported correctly.
+If this occurs, you will receive a "Missing Fonts" message in Figma.
+This will give you the opportunity to update any affected Text objects to another Font.

-Learn more about managing Missing Fonts in our Working with Fonts article.
+Learn more about using Local Fonts and managing Missing Fonts in our Working with Fonts article.

-Figma Organization supports accessing Shared Fonts within an Organization.
-This allows Linux and ChromeOS users to access fonts shared within an Organization.
+Using local fonts is not currently supported for Professional Teams using Linux or ChromeOS.
+Linux and ChromeOS users can leverage Figma Organization, our enterprise tier, to access Shared Fonts within an Organization.
 Learn more about Figma Organization in our Getting Started article.